-The science has always fascinated Kristina but she decided pursue broadcast meteorology after two exciting weather internships at WSLS 10, working side-by-side Meteorologists Jeff Haniewich and Patrick McKee.
+Weather has always fascinated Kristina.
+She knew that wanted to study weather & become a meteorologist ever since a meteorologist visited her third grade class at Fishburn Park Elementary School.
+She decided pursue broadcast meteorology after two exciting weather internships at WSLS 10, with Meteorologists Jeff Haniewich and Patrick McKee.

 Following in Jeff and Patrick’s footsteps, Kristina received her meteorology degree from the University of North Carolina at Asheville.
 As a meteorology major and mathematics minor, she maintained the highest GPA in the Atmospheric Science Department her entire college career.
 She was also a division 1 student athlete on the Varsity Women’s Soccer Team and team captain her senior year.